 Accommodation – Barossa Valley Area

-The Louise: An idyllic luxury vineyard retreat, with just fifteen luxuriously appointed suites, each with its own terrace.
+An idyllic luxury vineyard retreat, with just fifteen luxuriously appointed suites, each with its own terrace.
 Surrounded by breathtaking views across the world renowned Barossa Valley.

 MCLAREN VALE AREA – SA